IHE/ITI.MHD/input/pagecontent/1_overview.md

 The MHD Profile does not replace [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html).
 Rather, it enables simplified access by mobile devices to an [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) (or a similar) document management environment containing health information.

 The [Mobile Cross-Enterprise Document Data Element Extraction (mXDE)](https://profiles.ihe.net/ITI/TF/Volume1/ch-45.html) Profile combines MHD with the PCC Query for Existing Data for Mobile (QEDm) Profile to provide element level access to the medical information available in a Document Sharing exchange.
-More details can be found in the whitepaper on [Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
+More details can be found in the white paper on [Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

 ## MHD Actors, and Transactions